joshb738/Kickstarter-Analysis/README.md

    - Approximately 61% of theatre kickstarter campagigns launched during 2009 - 2017 were successful in meeting their pledged goal.
    - Approximately 35% of successful theatre kickstarters are launched during the months of May- July.

-2. Upon further analysis of Outcomes based on Goals for Theatres, we can conclude that the majority of play kickstarters have 75% success rate of achieving their goal of $5000 or less.
-Pledges from ranging from the $20000 to $35000 have a higher failure rate.
+2. Upon further analysis of **Outcomes based on Goals** for Theatres, we can conclude that the majority of play kickstarters set a funding goal of $5000 or less and have achieved a 75% success rate.

-- What are some limitations of this dataset?
+3. What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?